Soma-dev0808/weather-app/README.md

 # weather-app

 This application allows an user to check current weather, and notify weather information by LINENotify at specific time everyday if it's configured. <br>
-To receive notification, you have to sign up to this app. <br>
+To receive notification, you have to register/login to this app. <br>
-You can see weather info in browser by input zipcode without registration or logging in. <br>
+You can see weather information in browser by inputting zipcode without registration or login. <br>
-Currently, this application supports for four countries to fetch weather information.
+* Currently, this application supports for four countries to fetch weather information.
 (USA, Germany, Thailand, Singapore)

 <img src="https://user-images.githubusercontent.com/55787141/74496560-fa45b000-4f15-11ea-8a29-eca19641cd13.png" width="570" height="300">